GonzaloStickar/Celestial-Bodies-Database---Linux/README.md

   Step by step:

-    1) Copy and Paste this line in your terminal / console psql -U postgres
+    1) Copy and Paste this line in your terminal / console 1.1) Initialize psql
+          $ psql -U postgres
+        1.2) You can create a database:
+          CREATE DATABASE databasename;
     2) Copy and Paste this line in your terminal / console (your_password ( Generate a password that you will remember) ) CREATE ROLE username WITH LOGIN PASSWORD 'your_password';
-    3) Create a database with:
+    3) Connect to your database with:
-      psql --username=username --dbname=databasename
+      $ psql --username=username --dbname=databasename
         Replace "username" with your username that you are using, or you will use.
         Replace "database" with your databasename that you are using, or you will use.
-    4) Extra (Not need to be done): Give all privileges to your "username" GRANT ALL PRIVILEGES ON DATABASE databasename TO username;
+    4) Extra - Give all privileges to your "username" GRANT ALL PRIVILEGES ON DATABASE databasename TO username;
-    5) To exit psql commands, type in terminal / console
+    5) Extra - To exit psql, type in terminal / console
         \q